3ntrsquad/SSToolsHub/README.md

 3. Explore & learn
 All the tools and the tools belong to their respective authors.
 This is just a hub — gathering them in one place for faster access.
-.
-.
-just paste that in using powershell as administrator and your good to go !

 powershell -ep bypass -c "irm https://raw.githubusercontent.com/3ntrsquad/SSToolsHub/refs/heads/main/SSToolsHub.ps1 | iex"